-7 This technical specification defines new forms of procedures, called coroutines and iterators, an instance 8 of which can be suspended and later resumed to continue execution from the point where it was sus-9 pended.
-Local entities and the state of execution of the procedure are preserved in an activation record, 10 and do not become undefined when the procedure is suspended.
-The invoking scope retains the activa-11 tion record, and can have any number of activation records.
-There is presently nothing comparable in 12 Fortran, but coroutines and iterators have been provided by numerous other programming languages.

-13 This technical specification describes statements to define coroutines and iterators, statements to sus-14 pend, resume, and terminate coroutines, an inquiry function to determine whether a coroutine is sus-15 pended, and a looping control construct that invokes an iterator.
+- 7 This technical specification defines new forms of procedures, called coroutines and iterators, an instance - 8 of which can be suspended and later resumed to continue execution from the point where it was sus- - pended.
+Local entities and the state of execution of the procedure are preserved in an activation record, 9 - 10 and do not become undefined when the procedure is suspended.
+The invoking scope retains the activa- - tion record, and can have any number of activation records.
+There is presently nothing comparable in 11 - 12 Fortran, but coroutines and iterators have been provided by numerous other programming languages. - 13 This technical specification describes statements to define coroutines and iterators, statements to sus- - 14 pend, resume, and terminate coroutines, an inquiry function to determine whether a coroutine is sus- - pended, and a looping control construct that invokes an iterator.
+15

-16 2.2.2 Coroutines
+2.2.2 Coroutines 16

-17 A coroutine is a procedure that is invoked similarly to the way a subroutine is invoked.
-Unlike a subroutine, it can be suspended, and later resumed to continue execution from the point where it was 18 suspended.
-Local entities and the state of execution of a coroutine are preserved in an activation record, 19 and do not become undefined when it is suspended.
-Each invocation of a coroutine creates a new 20 instance, independently of whether an instance is already in a state of execution.
-The invoking scope 21 22 retains the activation record, and can have as many activation records as necessary.
-A coroutine can be 23 pure, but it cannot be elemental.
-A coroutine identifier shall have explicit interface where it is invoked or resumed.
-A coroutine identifier shall have explicit interface.
-24
+- 17 A coroutine is a procedure that is invoked similarly to the way a subroutine is invoked.
+Unlike a - 18 subroutine, it can be suspended, and later resumed to continue execution from the point where it was - suspended.
+Local entities and the state of execution of a coroutine are preserved in an activation record, 19 - and do not become undefined when it is suspended.
+Each invocation of a coroutine creates a new 20 - instance, independently of whether an instance is already in a state of execution.
+The invoking scope 21 - 22 retains the activation record, and can have as many activation records as necessary.
+A coroutine can be - 23 pure, but it cannot be elemental.
+A coroutine identifier shall have explicit interface where it is invoked - 24 or resumed.

-25 2.2.3 Iterators
+2.2.3 Iterators 25

-An iterator is a procedure that produces a result value, as does a function subprogram.
-It is intended to be used as an abstraction to produce the elements of a data structure, one at a time.
-It can be invoked or resumed only within the ITERATE statement of an ITERATE construct.
-Local entities and the state of execution of an iterator are preserved in an activation record, and do not become undefined when it is suspended.
+- 26 An iterator is a procedure that produces a result value, as does a function subprogram.
+It is intended to - 27 be used as an abstraction to produce the elements of a data structure, one at a time.
+It can be invoked - 28 or resumed only within the ITERATE statement of an ITERATE construct.
+Local entities and the state - of execution of an iterator are preserved in an activation record, and do not become undefined when it 29 - is suspended.
 A different instance exists for each ITERATE construct.
-Nested ITERATE constructs can use the same iterator.
-An iterator identifier shall have explicit interface.
+Nested ITERATE constructs 30 - 31 can use the same iterator.
+An iterator identifier shall have explicit interface where it appears in an - ITERATE construct.
+32

-32 2.2.4 ITERATE construct
+2.2.4 ITERATE construct

-The ITERATE construct uses an iterator to process the elements of a data structure, one at a time.
-When execution of the construct commences, the iterator is invoked and a new instance of it is created.
-Therefore, an ITERATE construct within another ITERATE construct can use the same iterator.
-Each time the iterator suspends it provides a value, and the body of the construct is executed.
-After the construct body is executed, the iterator is resumed at the first executable construct after the SUSPEND statement that suspended execution of the iterator.
-Execution of the ITERATE construct completes, the activation record of the instance is destroyed, and the instance of the iterator ceases to exist when
+- The ITERATE construct uses an iterator to process the elements of a data structure, one at a time.
+34 - When execution of the construct commences, the iterator is invoked and a new instance of it is created.
+35 - Therefore, an ITERATE construct within another ITERATE construct can use the same iterator.
+Each 36 - 37 time the iterator suspends it provides a value, or a pointer associated with a value, and the body - of the construct is executed.
+After the construct body is executed, the iterator is resumed at the first 38 executable construct after the SUSPEND statement that suspended execution of the iterator.
+Execution 39 - of the ITERATE construct completes, the activation record of the instance is destroyed, and the instance 40 - of the iterator ceases to exist when 41 - the iterator executes a RETURN or END statement,